mircealungu/homepage/content/post/17-05-31--phd-scholarhsip.md

 ## The Topic
 The Software Engineering and Architecture Research Group ([SEARCH](http://www.cs.rug.nl/search/Main/People)) carries research in software engineering in general with particular interest in architecture, cloud computing, software evolution analysis, and intelligent tools for software development.

-This particular position is mainly targeted at candidates who have a strong background and interest in one of the following research directions:
+This particular position will be under the supervision of Dr. Mircea Lungu and is mainly targeted at candidates who have a strong background and interest in one of the following research directions:

 - software analysis and visualization
 - software ecosystem evolution and monitoring